lab-yue/r-docs/pages/R-admin/README.md

 for a small number of CRAN packages where this is known to be safe and is needed by the autobuilder this is the default.
-Look at the source of `tools.install_packages` for the list.
+Look at the source of `tools:::.install_packages` for the list.
 It can also be specified in the package's `DESCRIPTION` file.

 [(28)](#DOCF28)